rhdhorchestrator/rhdhorchestrator.github.io/content/blog/upgrading-orchestrator-1.7.md

 From RHDH v1.7 onwards, Orchestrator will be shipped alongside RHDH as a plugin with all current capabilities.
 The components will be installed together, and Orchestrator will no longer have its own dedicated operator.
 For detailed information about this transition, see our [blog post about installing Orchestrator via RHDH Chart](https://www.rhdhorchestrator.io/blog/installing-orchestrator-via-rhdh-chart/).

+### Background: Database Management

+RHDH supports two database management options:

+-  **Local PostgreSQL instance**: A local PostgreSQL instance that gets installed by a [Helm Chart](https://github.com/bitnami/charts/tree/main/bitnami/postgresql)
+-  **External database**: A PostgreSQL instance that is managed separately, and its connection configuration is known to the admin.

+RHDH has built-in integration for using external databases, both for the [Chart](https://github.com/redhat-developer/rhdh-chart/blob/main/docs/external-db.md) and the [operator](https://github.com/redhat-developer/rhdh-operator/blob/main/docs/external-db.md).

+In the following upgrade scenarios, we will try to avoid DB migration processes.
+We will provide solutions to reuse DB instances and connect them to new versions of the operator.

+Note: Currently, there is no way to plug in a external DB instance for only the Sonataflow resources.
+When we say "external DB", we mean that the RHDH resources will use the external DB.
+We _can_ however allow the Sonataflow resources to use a seperate database in the RHDH's DB instance.

+### Background: RHDH Helm Chart

+The RHDH Helm Chart

 ### Current Orchestrator Architecture

 Orchestrator v1.6 currently interacts with several operators and components: